-The jack mackerel fisheries catch three species; two New Zealand species, Trachurus declivis and T. novaezelandiae, and the more recently arrived T. murphyi (the Peruvian jack mackerel).
+The jack mackerel fisheries catch three species; two New Zealand species, Trachurus declivis and T. novaezelandiae, and T. murphyi which appeared in New Zealand in the 1980's.

 Jack mackerels have been included in the QMS since 1 October 1996, with four QMAs.
 Previously jack mackerels were considered part of the QMS, although ITQs were issued only in JMA 7.
-In JMA 1 and JMA 3, quota for the fishery was fully allocated as IQs by regulation with the exception of the 20% allocated to Maori.
+In JMA 1 and JMA 3, quota for the fishery was fully allocated as IQs by regulation with the exception of the 20% allocated to customary non-commercial.
 Before the 1995 jack mackerel regulations were issued, catch in JMA 1 taken in the Muriwhenua area north of 36°S to the limit of the Territorial Sea was not covered by the JMA 1 regulations.
-Allowances for customary fishers, recreational fishers and an allowance for other sources of mortality have not yet been set.
+Allowances for customary non-commercial fishers, recreational fishers and an allowance for other sources of mortality have not yet been set.